Hydromulching provides an ecoagricultural advantage to your site.

 Revegetation Contractors recommends Hydromulching for sites with limited access for machinery.
-It is particularly suited to revegetating steep banks such as road batters and the awkward slopes of creeks and drains.
+It is particularly suited to revegetating steep banks such as the awkward slopes of creeks and drains and road batters.
 The special binders added to the slurry ensure the mixture adheres to the slope.

 Before applying the Hydromulch, Revegetation Contractors recommends that a soil test be conducted.
 A rough planting surface improves water infiltration, and this may be achieved by scarifying the surface with a comb blade on the grader.